gautam-404/MESA-pod/README.md

 # Modules for Experiments in Stellar Astrophysics (MESA)
-* MESA environment
+* MESA environment setup for Github Codespaces/Gitpod
-* Easy Github Codespace/Gitpod setup